Balearic Islands Yacht Charters

 - Lonja Fish Market at the scenic harbor and the town’s main square.

 - Beaches.
-Palma de Mallorca offers a number of superb beaches including Cala Major, near the Miro Museum.
-There is also the Playa de Palma, a trendy beach only 10 kilometers from the city.
+Palma de Mallorca offers several superb beaches, including Cala Major, near the Miro Museum.
+The Playa de Palma is also a trendy beach only 10 kilometers from the city.
 Connected to it is the Playa del Arenal, an open beach with a yacht club.

 - Cartuja de Valldemossa Monastery (Mallorca Island).

 - Valldemossa is a pretty village perched on a peak of the Tramuntana Mountains overlooking the Mediterranean Sea.
 This is a quiet country destination surrounded by wooded hills, olive groves, and orchards.

 - The Port of Valldemossa is an old fishing village with a beautiful harbor, and this area is well-known for its wonderful cuisine.